-&lt;sup>4 See Annex 1 for findings from the supplier survey finalized in November 2019.
+&lt;sup>3 See Annex 1 for findings from the supplier survey finalized in November 2019.

-&lt;sup>5 Note that this is only from limited sources.
+&lt;sup>4 Note that this is only from limited sources.
 More work is required to understand, qualitatively, what effects shipping container storage has had.

 Concern Consideration Container quality When containers are being purchased (as per above, separately from the containers used for shipping the ITNs), it will be important to specify the quality of the container desired, particularly where it is planned that containers will be used for storage of other items after the ITN distribution (see below).
 Where it is necessary to store ITNs in containers, it will be important to ensure that last shipment (end of life) containers are not used due to the strong possibility that they are in poor condition and may put ITNs at risk of damage pre-distribution.
 Container colour has been found to have an impact on both temperature and humidity .
 Light colours will have a lower temperature and less fluctuation in humidity as a result.
 Better quality and newer containers will have a higher cost, as will specifying the container colour, which may not be a readily available option.
 Delivery levels and infrastructure Road and transport infrastructure must be considered when planning for delivery of containers to be used for ITN storage.
 For safe unloading of containers from trucks, a speciality vehicle like an intermodal tipper truck or a crane should be used, which may not be readily available and may be expensive.
 Trucks in good condition and of the appropriate size may be limited, increasing the transport time and the planning detail required for coordinating the arrival of trucks and the availability of special vehicles or cranes.
-Verify the possibility for container delivery prior to placing the order for ITNs and the shipping containers.
+The feasibility of container delivery prior to placing the order for ITNs and the shipping containers should be verified.
 Determine where container delivery is not possible and ensure planning and budgeting for appropriate warehousing/storage.
 Where available storage may not meet the procurement requirements in place within the Ministry of Health or the donor organization responsible for the warehouse costs, ensure that detailed requests for approval of identified storage are made early.
 Days planned for storage The number of days that the ITNs will be stored in containers prior to their transport to subsequent levels of the supply chain is important to take into consideration.
 As far as possible, the ITNs should get port or customs clearance as quickly as possible and then be moved to appropriate storage locations.
 When ITNs will need to be stored for longer than two weeks, measures to mitigate against risks related to heat, humidity and moisture exposure must be put in place (planned and budgeted) - see below.
 Alternatively and ideally, appropriate warehouses or storage locations should be secured early for those ITNs that will be stored for two weeks or longer.
-Preparation for container arrival It is important to plan for the arrival of the containers well in advance.
-This includes: Identification of the site(s) where the containers will be dropped.
+Preparation for It is important to plan for the arrival of the containers well in advance. container arrival This includes: Identification of the site(s) where the containers will be dropped.
 These sites should be far from water sources or areas that can pool water after rains.
 Given the difficulties and costs in moving containers, the delivery location should be the final resting location for the container.
-Preparation of the ground, to ensure that it is flattened, and that the container can be securely positioned.
-Ensure there is opportunity for water to dissipate around the containers to prevent
+Utilization of container stands to ensure that the containers do not sit directly on the ground in order to reduce risks related to dampness and humidity, particularly with wood-floored containers.